 “ADL Decries Rise in U.S. Hate Crimes against Blacks, Jews and Gays,” Haaretz, November 11, 2009

-Posted by Jonas E. Alexis on January 19, 2015, With 8010 Reads Filed under Of Interest, World.
+Posted by Jonas E. Alexis on January 19, 2015, With 8278 Reads Filed under Of Interest, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.